-After waiting six years for a renewal of the event, Ed Dudley defended his title from 1930 by winning the \$3,000 Shawnee Open at the Shawnee Inn & Country Club.
+After waiting six years for a renewal of the event, Ed Dudley defended his title from 1930 by winning the \$3,000 Shawnee Open.
 The entry fee was \$5.
 The tournament drew a strong field even though it started the day after the National Open finished at Baltusrol.
 Dudley tacked on two rounds of 70 the last day to go with his first day's 76-70 and finished with a 288 total.
 Dudley finished one stroke ahead of Washington D.C.'s Roland Mackenzie and Ralph Guldahl who won the next two National Opens.
 Byron Nelson, Orville White, and Ray Mangrum tied for fourth at 290.
 Shawnee's Jimmy Thomson (291) led the other Section pros tying for seventh and Pat Browne, the professional at the Glen Brook Golf Club, came in two strokes further back at 292.
 Felix Serafin tied for 12th with a 295.
 The host professional Jack Patroni (298) tied for 16th.
-First prize was \$700.